-Meet the Councilor | Alan Irvine, IEC President-Elect
+Meet the Councilor | Alan Irvine, IEC President

 This issue features IEC President-Elect Alan Irvine, MD, DSc.
 Dr. Irvine is a Professor of Dermatology at Trinity College Dublin, and a Consultant Dermatologist at Children’s Health Ireland, in Dublin Ireland.